-Today we’ll be taking a look at one of the very best wide-angle legacy lenses.
-This lens offers a near-perfect blend of optical ability, build quality, and price.
+I’ve spent the past few weeks with a legacy lens that offers a near-perfect blend of optical ability, build quality, and price.
 It’s Minolta’s MD W. Rokkor 24mm F/2.8, and it might just be the best value in legacy wides today.
-With prices hovering right around $200, and instances of perfect examples selling below $100 at auction, this lens is a truly exceptional value proposition.
+With prices hovering right around $200 and instances of perfect examples selling below $100 at auction, this lens is a truly exceptional value proposition.
 What’s even better than the price are the images it can make.

 Following our definition above and assuming we’re using a 35mm film or full-frame digital camera, which has an image area of 36 x 24mm, a wide-angle lens will be any lens that has a focal length of 36mm or less.
 Going wider still, an ultra wide-angle lens is any lens with a focal length that’s shorter than the short side of a film plane or sensor.
 Again assuming a 35mm or full-frame film or sensor, an ultra wide-angle lens is any lens with a focal length shorter than 24mm.
 The shorter the focal length in millimeters, the wider the lens will be, and the larger field of view one will be able to achieve.

 Speaking specifically to our Rokkor, the 24mm focal length puts this lens on the line separating wides and ultra-wides, making it something of a “goldilocks” choice.
 It’s restrained enough that we get all the benefits of an ultra-wide without the caricature-ish hyperbole that ultra-wides sometimes bring.
 Again, a nice balance.

 The 24mm F/2.8 came in a number of variations over the course of its production, but only one iteration is appreciably different from the rest.
 Still, that doesn’t stop people from nitpicking, so get ready for a handful of paragraphs that address those nits and the reasons they’re (foolishly) picked.